EddyPiau/Residential-College-Tracking-System/README.md

 The Residential College Fault Tracking System aims to improve student satisfaction by responding faster to room issues.
 For housing facilities staff, it optimizes workflows and provides data insights to enhance overall service quality.

+**Remark:
+This project is a collaborative group project.
+Credit goes to my coursemates for their valuable contributions.**